Updated December 17, 20214 min read

 Some insurers offer disability insurance to people with HIV, but only under a high-risk policy.
 Such policies are much more expensive than a conventional disability insurance policy, but they may be an important part of your financial plan.
-People in higher-income careers, like lawyers or doctors, may especially benefit from such a policy, since they may have large student loan bills to pay and expensive standards of living.
+People in higher-income careers, like lawyers or doctors, may especially benefit from such a policy, since they may have large student loan bills to pay and high incomes to replace.

 If you’re living with HIV and need disability insurance, but don’t think you can get enough coverage from a simplified-issue policy, a licensed representative at Policygenius can help you navigate your options.
-He or she will keep your medical information and HIV status confidential while you choose a policy to fit your financial situation.
+They will keep your medical information and HIV status confidential while you choose a policy to fit your needs.

-Nevertheless, check your policy to be certain.
+Check your policy to be certain.
 Sometimes, disabilities caused by certain pre-existing conditions, including HIV and AIDS, will be excluded from coverage.
-In other cases, you may have coverage for disabilities caused by HIV and AIDS but only if you’ve worked for the company for a predetermined period of time, usually one year.
+In other cases, you may have coverage for disabilities caused by HIV and AIDS, but only if you’ve worked for the company for a predetermined period of time, usually one year.

 Five states require employers to provide short-term disability insurance: California, Hawaii, New Jersey, New York, and Rhode Island.
 Puerto Rico also mandates such coverage.

 If you can’t get coverage from a private company, you may be eligible to receive Social Security disability insurance (SSDI).
-The SSDI program has a low acceptance rate and may pay only a small benefit amount, but it could be an important bit of financial scaffolding.
+The SSDI program has a low acceptance rate and may pay only a small benefit amount, but it can offer important financial support.

-To qualify for SSDI, simply being infected by HIV is not enough.
-You have to show that you can no longer do any “substantial gainful activity”, which means you can’t earn an annual income above a certain amount established by the Social Security Administration.
+To qualify for SSDI, simply living with HIV is not enough.
+You have to show that you can’t earn an annual income above a certain amount established by the Social Security Administration.
 If you’ve been successful in treating your condition and don’t need to miss work, you may not qualify for SSDI.

 However, if your condition becomes severe, you should apply for SSDI as soon as you have to leave your job.
 Qualifying applicants can also receive Medicare coverage as part of their benefits.